Chan Zuckerberg Initiative: Scientific research

 In September 2016, CZI announced its new science program, Chan Zuckerberg Science, with $3 billion in investment over the next decade, with Cornelia Bargmann of Rockefeller University announced as the first president of science, to begin 1 October 2016.
 The goal of the program is to help cure, manage, or prevent all disease by the year 2100. $600 million of the $3 billion would be spent on Biohub, a location in San Francisco's Mission Bay District near the University of California, San Francisco, to allow for easy interaction and collaboration between scientists at University of California, San Francisco; University of California, Berkeley; Stanford University; and other universities in the area, as well as engineers and others.
-Commentators saw the move as audacious but a worthwhile goal, while noting that the amount of funding is small relative to overall money spent on biomedical research.
+Commentators saw the move as an audacious but worthwhile goal, while noting that the amount of funding is small relative to overall money spent on biomedical research.
 This funding is equal to roughly 2% of the NIH budget earmarked for basic research over the same time frame.
 Any patents generated at Biohub would be jointly owned by Biohub and the discoverer's home institution.